mahfujurc/mahfujurc/README.md

 > *"Philosophy is the software of the mind, and coding is its language."* 💡

-I'm a **Philosophy student** with a deep interest in **Python automation, C++, and knowledge systems**.
+I'm a **Philosophy student** with a deep interest in **Python automation, Java, and knowledge systems**.
 I love exploring how technology and philosophical thought intersect! 🧠💻

 ### 🚀 About Me
 - 📚 Passionate about **Philosophy & Technology**